Can We Stop It?

 You've delivered the documents to me, but your check of the client site shows there's not yet a case number shown for your divorce case.

 No problem.
-Let me know right away that you want to stop the divorce, and if I haven't yet sent them I will pull them out.
-If I have sent them, you've lost the filing fee and will need to pay to dismiss the case, but we can still stop it.
-See below.
+Let me know right away that you want to stop the divorce, and if I haven’t yet filed them I will pull them out.
+If I have filed them, you’ve lost the filing fee and will need to pay me $125 to dismiss the case, but we can still stop it.
+Just know that I cannot file to “slow down” the divorce, only to stop it.
+So if I file to stop it and you later decide to go through with a divorce, we’ll need to start again, sign new papers, and pay a new filing fee.
+You won’t have to pay me like it’s a new case though; instead, you’ll pay just for the extra time it takes me to process the new documents.

 You have a case number on the client site, but there's no entry showing that I've sent the decree to you.